Webklex/laravel-imap/README.md

 ## Usage
 #### Basic usage example
 This is a basic example, which will echo out all Mails within all imap folders and will move every message into INBOX.read.
-Please be aware that this should not ben tested in real live but it gives an impression on how things work.
+Please be aware that this should not be tested in real live but it gives an impression on how things work.

 ``` php